shapeoko/Docs/content/firstjob.md

 ##Open File

-Browse for the file you just exported from makerCAM.
+Browse for the file you just exported from MakerCAM.

 ![Open The File](firstjob/ugs2.png)